Last modified: October 25, 2022

 In accordance with the DMCA and other applicable law, we have adopted a policy of terminating, in appropriate circumstances, users who are deemed to be repeat infringers.
 We may also at our sole discretion limit access to the Services and/or terminate the Accounts of any users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.

 We warrant that (1) the Services will perform materially in accordance with the applicable Documentation when accessed and used as recommended in the Documentation and in accordance with the Agreement and (2) to the best of our knowledge, the Services are free from, and we will not knowingly introduce, software viruses, worms, Trojan horses or other code, files, scripts, or agents intended to do harm.
+These warranties only apply with respect to Software operated in accordance with the Agreement and Documentation.
 Your sole and exclusive remedy for breach of the warranties in this section is set forth in Section 7.2.

 OTHER THAN THE WARRANTIES EXPLICITLY SET FORTH IN THIS SECTION 11, THE SERVICES AND CODE DATA, AND ANY OTHER SOFTWARE, APPLICATIONS, PRODUCTS, AND SERVICES MADE AVAILABLE ON OR IN CONNECTION WITH THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, OR OTHERWISE.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, SOURCEGRAPH DISCLAIMS, ON BEHALF OF ITSELF AND ITS LICENSORS, ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, OR OTHERWISE, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT.
 FURTHER, WE DO NOT WARRANT THAT THE SERVICES OR CODE DATA OR ANY PART THEREOF (OR YOUR ACCESS THERETO) WILL BE UNINTERRUPTED OR ERROR-FREE, WILL MEET YOUR REQUIREMENTS, OR THAT DEFECTS WILL BE CORRECTED.